vaibhavsagar/website/drafts/getting-along-with-javascript.md

 1. Used the JSaddle FFI idiomatically
 1. Deployed to Glitch

-and I hope I've convinced you to take a closer look at Haskell in the browser.
+and I hope I've convinced you to take a closer look at Haskell the next time you want to write something that runs in the browser.

 *Thanks to [Ali Abrar](https://github.com/ali-abrar) and [Farseen Abdul Salam](https://twitter.com/itsfarseen) for comments and feedback.*